Additional Educational Needs

 - To liaise with other agencies such as Inclusion & Disability Support Service and NHS (including the Dyspraxia Clinic, Occupational Therapists, Speech & Language Therapists and Audiologists) BIT, SALT, Educational Psychologists and CAMHS

 In order to achieve our aims the Department has invested in a wide and increasing range of resources to help with Reading, Handwriting, Spelling and Maths.
-As a team we regularly liaise with all departments in the academy and work closely with Progression Leaders and the pastoral team.
+As a team we regularly liaise with all departments in the academy and work closely with Achievement Leaders and the pastoral team.

 You can find St Helens Local Authority Local Offer here.